-When I first started my law career, I bought into the mentality that I could do and have it all.
-And I envisioned that I’d one day be known as one of the “best” in my field, have a massive book of business, and attain leadership status within my firm while at the same time being a rock-star wife and mom that my husband and children adored (because I would attend all or most of their games and school events and find the time to cook dinner for my family on a regular basis).
+When I first started my law career, I bought into the mentality that I could have it all (and – of course – do it all too).
+I envisioned that I’d one day be known as one of the best in my field, have a massive book of business, and attain leadership status within my firm while at the same time being a rock-star wife and mom that my husband and children adored.

 Table of Contents

-Lesson #1: You don’t want to do or have it all
+Lesson #1: You don’t want to have it all or do it all.

 When you think rationally about what having it all means, why would you even want it?
-Seriously, it sounds exhausting and over-inclusive.
+Seriously, it sounds exhausting.

 Imagine that you’re placed before a buffet table full of food.
 So much food that 20 people could eat until they’re bursting at the seams and there would still be food left over – and you’re told that you must eat it all.
 That, my friend, is what having it all really is (it’s impossible).